redirectionio/vercel-middleware/README.md

     // Optional: matcher to specify which routes should be ignored by redirection.io middleware
     // Default: "^/((?!api/|_next/|_static/|_vercel|[\\w-]+\\.\\w+).*)$"
     matcherRegex: "^/((?!api/|_next/|_static/|_vercel|[\\w-]+\\.\\w+).*)$",
+    // Optional: If light, redirection.io middleware will only redirect and not override the response
+    // Default: "full"
+    mode: "light",
+    // Optional: If true, redirection.io middleware will log information in Redirection.io
+    // Default: true
+    logged: true,
 });

 export default middleware;